tumpio/requestcontrol/_locales/en/manual.rst

     configuration:

     - With URL redirection filtering the request is taken directly to the contained redirect URL.
-    - With URL parameters trimming the configured URL parameters will be removed from requests.
+    - With URL parameters trimming the configured URL parameters will be removed from request.

 |image5| Block
     Any request that matches a block rule will be cancelled before it is made.